 - Taking part in the budget planning process for the project.

 - To collaborate between stakeholders, that is, the company and the client.

 Who is Responsible for Quality Management?

 Even though the Quality Manager is ultimately responsible for the quality of the project as a whole, project quality is not only the responsibility of a Manager.
 Everyone in the team, including stakeholders, should take responsibility for improving quality performance.
-Everyone should do their part by giving ideas for the product improvement and the project deliverables.
+Everyone should do their part by giving ideas for product improvement and project deliverables.

 Cross-functional teams need to communicate with each other and ensure quality.
 This helps teams question and agree/disagree on certain quality measures.
 This enables quality managers to redesign features or UI and take calculated risks.